 · Is not managed under a concession contract.

-Special use permits for special events will not be issued, if in the Superintendent's opinion, the special event will:
+Special use permits for special events will not be issued, if in the opinion of the Superintendent, the special event will:

 · Cause injury or damage to park resources.

-· Be contrary to the purposes for which the park was established, or unreasonably impair the atmosphere of peace and tranquility maintained in wilderness, natural or cultural locations within the park.
+· Be contrary to the purposes for which the park was established, or unreasonably impair the atmosphere of peace and tranquility maintained in wilderness, natural or cultural locations within the monument.

 · Unreasonably interfere with the interpretive, visitor service, or other program activities, or with administrative activities.

-· Substantially impair the operation of public facilities or services of NPS concessioner or contractors.
+· Substantially impair the operation of public facilities or services of NPS concessionaire or contractors.

 · Present a clear and present danger to public health and safety.